 I photographed a couple’s romantic wedding in Durham.
 In lieu of a monetary tip they offered a stay at their family’s home just a few hours drive from where we lived.
-They must have known I love to travel and would jump at the chance to take a vacation there.
+They must have known I love to travel and would jump at the chance to vacation there.
 My friend Heather and I hit the road for the three hour trip from downtown Raleigh and about 48 hours in the area.
 It was misty and grey with a touch of fog and rain everyday but we certainly made the best of it.

 Enjoy Your Accommodations

 We stayed in the cutest, quaintest cabin in the woods and thoroughly enjoyed it.
 It was our little “cozy zone” in the misty weather of the fall season.
 We loved so much about it from the private road their house was on, the wood detailing, and the creek that ran behind the house.
 Whatever birds live in that adorable birdhouse on their back porch have a great view of the water that runs alongside the property.

 Naturally if it’s grey and rainy outside your body’s going to crave some comfort food inside.
 This is especially perfect if you arrive to the area and it’s time for lunch.
 We arrived around 2:30pm and were hungry so we quickly went to The Local, recommended by some friends.
 We stumbled on this really beautiful wall when we were walking from the car to the restaurant so if you go be on the lookout for it!
 Who doesn’t love spotting street art in new cities?